Guusje Nederhorst

-Barbara Augustine "Guusje" Woesthoff-Nederhorst (4 February 1969 – 29 January 2004) was a Dutch actress and singer.
+Barbara Augustine "Guusje" Woesthoff-Nederhorst (4 February 1969 – 29 January 2004) was a Dutch actress and singer, known for appearing in the soap opera Goede tijden, slechte tijden.

 Career

 Nederhorst became known for playing Roos Alberts-de Jager in the television soap opera Goede tijden, slechte tijden (GTST), a role she held from 1992 until 2000.
 With her GTST co-stars Babette van Veen and Katja Schuurman, she formed the girl group Linda, Roos & Jessica; they performed under the names of their GTST characters.
 Nederhorst later appeared in the soap opera Onderweg naar morgen, the drama film All Stars, and the Curaçao-set telenovela Bon bini beach.

 Personal life

 In September 2003, Nederhorst married Kane frontman Dinand Woesthoff, with whom she had a son in June of that year.
 Soon after, it was announced that Nederhorst had breast cancer.
-She died of complications from the disease on 29 January 2004, six days before her 35th birthday.
+She died of complications from the disease on 29 January 2004, aged 34.

-Nederhorst married Kane frontman Dinand Woesthoff in Las Vegas in September 2003.
-They had a son, born in June of that year.